-I’m pretty happy with the result so far, but there is more to be done (see further down)!
-Now seems like a good time to walk you through the problem we needed to solve—that PostgreSQL indexes can get corrupted by changes in collations that occur naturally over time—and how the new feature makes things better in PostgreSQL 14.
+In this article I'll talk about the problem we need to solve—that PostgreSQL indexes can get corrupted by changes in collations that occur naturally over time—and how the new feature will make things better in a future version of PostgreSQL.
 Plus, you’ll get a bit of background on collations, too.